emmairwin/community-edu/modules/marketpulse/_posts/2000-01-01-introduction.markdown

 Within the Marketpulse education modules you will find helpful tutorials, educational content and real-time opportunities to learn and grow in this exciting field.

-Head over to the [FFOS learning module](http://localhost:4000/modules/marketpulse_firefox_os/introduction/) to get started!
+Head over to the [FFOS learning module](/modules/marketpulse_firefox_os/introduction/) to get started!

-## Who are you?

-If you are wondering what

-{% include community_curriculum/market_pulse/qualities.html %}

 ## Learn more about careers in Market Research